-ECOL 11 Environment Lab 1 unit
+ECOL 11 Environment Lab 1 unit 54 lab hours

-Prerequisite: Satisfactory completion of: ECOL 10 Corequisite: Concurrent enrollment or satisfactory completion of: ECOL 10 Transferable to CSU/UC
+Prerequisite: Satisfactory completion of: ECOL 10 Corequisite: Concurrent enrollment or satisfactory completion of: ECOL 10

 Laboratory and field studies demonstrating the systematic study of both the biological and physical components of ecosystems, especially as seen in local organisms and ecosystems.
 Grades are P/NP option.
 (L)